louisd-w/FractalExplorer/NOTES.md

 To do:

-- contact developers of FractalExplorer
+- contact developers of FractalExplorer?

 - [completed] meeting with Elysia Barker @ 10:30am Tuesday 28/6/22

-- add GUI to decomposition diagram

 - finish Initiation Document

-- Complete High Level Plan and Gantt Chart

 - email details to stakeholders